-- The number of carers involved with giving intimate and personal care should be indicated in the care plan (see below), and should be based on individual need.
+- The number of adults involved with giving intimate and personal care should be indicated in the pupils care plan, and should be based on individual need.
 Under normal circumstances, the child's need for privacy would indicate that one carer is sufficient.
 However, two or more carers may be required on occasion, for example where this is necessary to support children with behavioural needs, or where more than one carer is needed to assist with moving and handling.
-Where more than one carer is present the reasons must be clearly documented. - There is a need to strike a balance between protecting the child's dignity by not drawing on too large a pool of carers, and on the other hand, protecting the child from over-dependence on one carer. - The child's preferences about gender of carer should be respected wherever possible. - Services and settings need to make provision for emergencies such as a member of staff on sick leave.
+Where more than one carer is present the reasons must be clearly documented. - Careful consideration should be given to how many adults might be involved in providing intimate care for a particular child.
+It would be inappropriate for one adult to have the sole responsibility of providing care for a child.
+This could create difficulties if the adult was absent from work or lead the child to become over reliant on one particular adult. - Adults should not provide intimate care for a child in an isolated part of a building and doors to changing areas should never be locked - There is a need to strike a balance between protecting the child's dignity by not drawing on too large a pool of carers, and on the other hand, protecting the child from over-dependence on one carer. - The child's preferences about gender of carer should be respected wherever possible. - Services and settings need to make provision for emergencies such as a member of staff on sick leave.